Allergic rhinitis: Introduction

 Symptoms of allergic rhinitis can vary greatly in intensity, frequency, and duration among individuals.
 Symptoms can be minimal and include mild itching and watering of the nose and eyes that goes away quickly after the allergen is no longer present.

 Itching may be more moderate and include other areas, such as the mouth, skin and throat.
-Sneezing also frequently occurs and swelling ...more symptoms »
+Sneezing also frequently ...more symptoms »

 Allergic rhinitis: Treatments

 Allergic rhinitis is a chronic condition that is not curable.
 However, with a well integrated, medically monitored plan of care, symptoms can be effectively controlled, and people with allergic rhinitis can lead active, comfortable lives.
-A good treatment plan is individualized to a person's medical history, specific type of allergen, severity of symptoms, and other factors.
+A good treatment plan is individualized to a person's medical history, specific type of allergen, severity of symptoms, and other ...more treatments »

 Allergic rhinitis: Misdiagnosis

 A diagnosis of allergic rhinitis can be missed or delayed because in some people, symptoms, such as itchy nose and watery eyes, may be mild, not last long, or occur infrequently.
-In addition, the symptoms of the allergic rhinitis can be similar and easily attributed to other diseases, such as upper respiratory infection, influenza, or sinusitis ...more misdiagnosis »
+In addition, the symptoms of the allergic rhinitis can be similar and easily attributed to other diseases, such as upper respiratory infection, influenza, or sinusitis.
+To ensure a prompt and accurate ...more misdiagnosis »

 Symptoms of Allergic rhinitis